October 25, 2019

 Recent studies have shown that glycerin helps degrade the corneodesmosome that hold skin cells together.
 The end effect of this degradation is more consistent desquamation (shedding of the outer layer of skin) and ultimately smoother-looking skin.

 Occlusives increase the water content of the skin by slowing the evaporation of water from the surface of the skin.
 These ingredients are often greasy and are most effective when applied to damp skin.
-In this category we see ingredients like Squalane, which is a natural lubricant in the human body; Mineral oil, which has nice texture, but is not as effective as other occlusives; Lanolin, which is expensive and potentially irritating, and Silicone derivatives (dimethicone and Cyclomethicone), which are not greasy but have a limited moisturizing effect.
+In this category we see ingredients like Squalane,which is a natural lubricant in the human body; mineral oil,which has nice texture, but is not as effective as other occlusives; lanolin,which is expensive and potentially irritating; silicone derivatives which are not greasy but have a limited moisturizing effect.
 They are often added to petroleum to make it feel less „greasy.“ Vaseline is actually the best and most effective example in this group.

 While dehydrated skin can happen because your water intake is low, drinking water won’t magically cure your dehydrated skin.
 I’m not saying that it does nothing, I am just saying that you can’t fight dehydrated skin by simply drinking more water.
 Water still has all of its benefits for the skin and body, and while it can really help improve your skin, it’s not a solution because it doesn’t go straight to your skin.